Syadon/BrickCollectionManager/README.md

 ## Description

-BrickCollectionManager is a simple desktop application for organising bricks.
+BrickCollectionManager is a simple desktop application that I use to organize my own brick collection.
-Use bags and boxes to organise your collection without having to sort by part, colour or category.
+I use bags and boxes keep everything together without having to sort by part, colour or category.

 The app was inspired by projects such as Instabrick, Pileometer and Brickstore.